HadoukenIO/layouts-service/README.md

    - The service has APIs for getting and restoring layouts
    - The provided demo showcases how a layout manager application could use the APIs to manage layouts
 - APIs
-   - API available to undock, ungroup, tab / untab , save / restore a layout or opt-out of service functionality.
+   - API available to undock, ungroup, tab / un-tab , save / restore a layout or opt-out of service functionality.
 - Hosting
-   - The lastest production version OpenFin Layouts will by default be served from OpenFin's CDN
+   - The latest production version OpenFin Layouts will by default be served from OpenFin's CDN
    - For testing / dev purposes, a customers can specify an absolute version/location of a the service by providing the full URL in the services section of the app manifest (see 'Manifest declaration' below)
    - To self-host versions of the service, each release is also deployed to the CDN as a zip file, available at `https://cdn.openfin.co/services/openfin/layouts/<version>/layouts-service.zip`